norepimorphism/regent/README.md

 On the one hand, this syntax provides a mechanism for specifying which bitfield is most- or least-significant, avoiding the ordering fiasco of C bitfields.
 Another improvement upon C is the explicit type annotation of the struct itself, which grounds it to a stable internal representation and allows the compiler to guarantee that the sum of bitfield widths does not exceed the width of this representation.

 On the other hand, this syntax is neither familiar nor intuitive.
 It can be inferred that the `3,`&nbsp;`0` and friends on the right-hand side correspond to the range of bits each bitfield inhabits.
-However, this displaces field type annotations, and these ranges also run counter-intuitive to the idiomatic Rust range syntax `start..end`.
-Furthermore, the bitfield declarations being at the same level as the struct declaration defies the logical ownership of fields by a struct, which is idiomatically expressed by nesting the fields within a block.
+However, this displaces field type annotations, and these ranges also run counter-intuitive to the standard Rust range syntax `start..end`.
+Furthermore, the bitfield declarations being at the same level as the struct declaration is counter-intuitive to the logical ownership of fields by a struct, which Rust expresses by nesting the fields within a block.

 In some ways, this `bitfield` macro is more powerful than C bitfields.
 Most notably, defining a bitfield by its range rather than width allows bitfields to overlap.
 In overlapping cases, this might be a reasonable syntax.
 However, I contend that in all non-overlapping cases, this syntax is more verbose and more error-prone than that of C. For example, it is easy to make an off-by-one error when specifying the range of a bitfield and inadvertently overlap adjacent bitfields by one bit: